rgbIAA/reduceccd/README.md

 dfilter_flat = {'imagetyp':'FLAT', 'find':'flat'}
 rc.reduceNight(path, filters, fits_section=fits_section, dout=dout, gain=gain, dfilter_flat=dfilter_flat)
 ```
-In this case, `reduceNight` will take as flats files that contain the keyword `imagetyp` = 'BIAS' in the header AND the file has the string "flat" in its name.
+In this case, `reduceNight` will consider flats files that have the keyword `imagetyp` = 'BIAS' in the header AND files that contain the string "flat" in their names.

-There is a `dfilter_bias` and `dfilter_images` for bias and science images, respectively.
+There is also a `dfilter_bias` and `dfilter_images` for bias and science images, respectively.